Forecasters say last week’s deadly storm complex in New England was a derecho

 Strong wind gusts associated with a developing line of thunderstorms were noted over Lake Erie around lunchtime last Wednesday.
 Damage from the storms was observed as soon as they arrived in Oswego County, N.Y., where wind gusts topped 60 mph.

-A trio of microbursts, which are intense, localized downbursts of winds, were confirmed in Root, Pittstown, and Johnsonville, N.Y., southeast of Saratoga Springs, with wind speeds pegged at 80, 90, and 100 mph respectively.
+A trio of microbursts, which are intense, localized downbursts of winds, were confirmed in Root, Pittstown and Johnsonville, N.Y., southeast of Saratoga Springs, with wind speeds pegged at 80, 90 and 100 mph respectively.
 The most significant affected a swath on the eastern side of the Tomhannock Reservoir, about 15 miles northeast of Albany, where numerous hardwood trees were snapped.

 The National Weather Service in Albany noted that the intensity of the event was among the most intense in 2020, on par with a thunderstorm outbreak on May 15.